ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/redwood/index.md

 >***Tom Preston-Werner***
 >***[Full Stack Radio 138](https://www.fullstackradio.com/episodes/138)***

-If you've made it this far into my series of blog posts I commend you and hope you've found them useful.

-In [part 1](https://dev.to/ajcwebdev/a-first-look-at-redwood-js-1017) we created our RedwoodJS app, in [part 2](https://dev.to/ajcwebdev/a-first-look-at-redwood-js-part-2-44ph) we created links between different pages and a reusable layout, in [part 3](https://dev.to/ajcwebdev/a-first-look-at-redwood-js-part-3-5ao5) we got the database up and running and learned CRUD operations for our blog posts, and in [part 4](https://dev.to/ajcwebdev/a-first-look-at-redwood-js-part-4-2m0g) we set up the frontend to query data from the backend to render a list of blog posts to the front page.

 In this part we'll be combining everything we've learned up to this point to generate a contact page and take input from a user.
 We'll be using the same form tags that we learned about in part 4, which are wrappers around [react-hook-form](https://react-hook-form.com/get-started).

 This is the simplest way to create a form, but Redwood can be used with other popular React form libraries like Formik or you can use react-hook-form directly.